 You will also have to show an adequate work history, meaning you have paid enough in taxes to qualify to receive assistance.
 The minimum amount of time that an individual must work is typically 10 years.
 Note that this can vary depending on your age and disability.

 Even if you meet SSA requirements, your claim still may be denied.
-Since determination is made at the state level, it’s up to Michigan DDS to review your application.
+Since determination is made at the state level, it’s up to the Michigan Department of DDS to review your application.
 In the state of Michigan, roughly 65% of all first-time applications are denied.
 However, if you receive a denial, you can start the appeals process to pursue your benefits.

 How To Apply for SSDI in Michigan